ncatlab/nlab-content/pages/8339.md

     * or, at the opposite extreme, we regard all the elements in $S$ as being cohesively connected, hence regard all of $S$ itself as one single big cohesive droplet.
 We write $coDisc(X)$ for $S$ regarded as a cohesive space this way, because in the context of [[Euclidean-topological infinity-groupoid|topological cohesion]] this is the [[codiscrete space]] on the given set.

-1. The collection of discrete and codiscrete cohesive spaces should sit nicely inside the collection of all cohesive spaces, essentially in just the obvious way that one intuitivey expects.
+1. The collection of discrete and codiscrete cohesive spaces should sit nicely inside the collection of all cohesive spaces, essentially in just the obvious way that one intuitively expects.
 For instance cohesive maps between two discretely cohesive spaces should be simply maps between the underlying sets, and so on.

    In particular the notion of "discrete" exhibited by the collection of discrete objects has indeed to be compatible with the notion of "cohesive" as seen by that map $\Pi$ above.
 This is just the evident consistency condition: for instance if $Disc(S)$ is a set regarded as a discrete cohesive space, then $\Pi(Disc(S))$, which is supposed to be its set of cohesively connected points, should be just $S$ itself, since no point in $Disc(S)$ is supposed to be cohesively connected to any other.